soltanisgeo/Website/content/post/getting-started/index.md

 ---
-title: Hello everyone
+title: Engineering Seismology
-subtitle: Soon we are going to talk about different aspects of earthquake engineering.
+subtitle: we are going to talk about different aspects of earthquake engineering.
 # Summary for listings and search engines
 summary: Soon we are going to talk about different aspects of earthquake engineering.